-The Notifiable Data Breaches (NDB) scheme came into effect on 22 February 2018 and applies to all agencies and organisations with existing personal information security obligations under the Australian Privacy Act 1988 (Privacy Act).
+The Notifiable Data Breaches (NDB) scheme came into effect on 22 February 2018 and the new privacy law applies to all agencies and organisations with existing personal information security obligations under the Australian Privacy Act 1988 (Privacy Act).
 The scheme introduced an obligation to notify individuals whose personal information is involved in a data breach that is likely to result in serious harm.
 The Australian Information Commissioner (the Commissioner) must also be notified of eligible data breaches.

 What is a data breach?

 A data breach occurs when personal information held by an organisation is lost or subjected to unauthorised access or disclosure.

 What we are doing to protect your personal information